eclipse-autowrx/docs/content/epic/inventory/development_plan.md

 - **Tasks**:
   1. Define Mongoose schemas for Schema, Instance, Relation, and InstanceRelation entities.
-  2. Select and integrate a JSON Schema validation library (e.g., Ajv) for validating schema definitions and instance data.
+  2. Integrate JSON Schema validation for validating schema definitions and instance data.
 - **Testing**:
-  - Write **unit tests** to validate that the Mongoose schemas enforce the correct constraints (e.g., required fields, data types).
+  - Write **unit tests** to validate that the Mongoose schemas enforce the correct constraints.
-  - Write **unit tests** to verify that the JSON Schema validation library correctly validates schema definitions and instance data (e.g., valid vs. invalid inputs).
+  - Write **unit tests** to verify that the JSON Schema validation library correctly validates schema definitions and instance data.

 ### Phase 2: Schema and Instance Management